 This would either mean the story is set before book

-6, or George was concerned because of Timmy's age.
+6, or George was concerned because of Timmy's age or a recent injury.
 Or maybe George is just a worrier, or really forgetful about Timmy's accomplishments.

-Problem: Julian, Dick and George would all have been old enough to buy the tobacco.
+Problem: In the optimised timeline Julian, Dick and George would all have been old enough to buy the tobacco.

 I bet Julian didn't have any identification showing his age.
 He didn't even have a key for his own home!
 The others would have deferred to him because he was the leader.

-When they meet up with Jeremiah again (page 129) they could easily have handed over the tobacco with very little change in the wording: " 'Good-morning, Jeremiah,' said Dick, politely.
-'I hope we bought the right tobacco for you from Tom.' "
+When they meet up with Jeremiah again, I think the next day (page 129, chapter 16), they could easily have handed over the tobacco with very little change in the existing wording: ‘Good-morning, Jeremiah,’ said Dick, politely.
+‘I hope we bought the right tobacco for you from Tom.’

 20. Five Have A Mystery To Solve